ah-mar/Hulu-clone/README.md

-A nextjs Hulu clone using movieDb as the data source.
-The build use tailwind CSS.
+A nextjs- tailwind Hulu clone using server side rendering for data fetching.
+The build uses movieDb as the data source.